 On a trailer, a pair of full propane tanks should be sufficient for a 14-day dispersed camping stay—depending on your usage habits of course.
 If you are in a motorhome with a single fixed tank, you can make that tank last longer by installing an extender to an external propane tank.
 See fellow RVillager's helpful tips for installing this accessory.

 Pro Tip: If you can boondock in areas where you don't need air conditioning or heat, you'll require a lot less electricity and propane.

 Internet access & TV

-If you are not retired and need internet to work — or just prefer to stay connected, there are many ways to stay online in the boonies, from satellite to cellular boosters.
-Check out this RVillage group for lots of helpful resources on internet, cellular plans, and TV as well: Internet on the Road.
+If you are not retired and need internet to work—or just prefer to stay connected, there are many ways to stay online in the boonies, from satellite to cellular boosters.
+Check out this RVoices post for lots of helpful information on internet, cellular plans, and TV as well: Internet & TV on the Road.

 Food and other consumable essentials

 Of course you'll also want to stock up on groceries, pet food, bottled drinking water (if you use it), and other beverages of choice—if your dream campsite is far from any suppliers of these necessities.
 Kick back and enjoy your time out there, rather than having to make multiple trips back to civilization.